train to Sóller

 The price

 Oh my god, the price!
 I need to underline just how expensive this excursion is.
-Taking a return journey from Palma to Port de Sóller costs an eyewatering 32 euros!
-What’s worse, only children aged 3-6 get half-price tickets, so if you’re a two-parent family with two kids over 7, there’s 144 euros you’ve just spent on a day out before you’ve bought a single drink or ice cream.
-Of course, you can always just take the train one way and get the bus back, but a single ticket will still set you back 18 euros for a 27km journey.
+A return journey from Palma to Port de Sóller costs an eye-watering 35 euros!
+What’s worse, only children aged 3-6 get half-price tickets, so if you’re a two-parent family with two kids over 7, that’s 140 euros you’ve just spent on a day out before buying a single drink or ice cream.

 Speaking of the bus, this is a much cheaper and more comfortable way to get to Sóller or Port de Sóller.
-My recommendation would be to take the 204 bus, which leaves from the estació intermodal, almost the exact same point as the train.
-Not only does it only cost €2,60 for the journey between Palma and Port de Sóller, it leaves every half hour or so, also making it a more convenient option than the train, which only runs four times per day
+My recommendation is to take the 204 bus, which leaves from the main bus interchange, Estació Intermodal, from almost the exact same point as the train.
+Not only does it cost just €2,70 for the journey between Palma and Port de Sóller, it leaves every half hour or so, also making it a more convenient option than the train, which only runs between four and eight times per day depending on the season.

 While the train and tram tickets to Sóller and the port won’t make a big dent in some wallets, it’s still not good value.
 Here’s why: